RiverArchitect/RA_wiki/wiki/Troubleshooting.md

     - *Cause:*   Raised by the `zoom2map(...)` function of the `Mapper()` class (`.site_packages/riverpy/cMapper.py`) when it cannot interprete the provided coordinates.
     - *Remedy:*
 	    + All modules: Ensure that the [`mapping.inp`](Signposts#inpfile) and the [`reach definitions`](RiverReaches) files contain valid data.
-    	+ [[LifespanDesign]]: Ensure that either a correct background Raster dataset was defined prior to mapping.
+    	+ <a href="LifespanDesign">LifespanDesign</a>: Ensure that either a correct background Raster dataset was defined prior to mapping.

  - **`WARNING: computation_extents.xls contains too many reach names.`**